-What are Injury Lawyers?
+What Are Injury Lawyers?

 In this article:

-- What is a Personal Injury Lawyer?
+- What Does a Personal Injury Attorney Do?

 - What Kinds of Cases Do Injury Lawyers Handle?

 - What Kind of Training Do Injury Lawyers Have?